There are tons of different apps for freelancers out there, so it can be hard to separate the good ones from the bad ones.

 Many freelancers use Voxer to host office hours with their clients because it’s easy to respond with a voice message.

-Plus, Voxer is free!
-This is the best app for freelance work if you want quick communication.
+Plus, the personal plan of Voxer is free!
+This is the best free app for freelancers if you want quick communication.

 Gmail is a classic communication app that shouldn’t be overlooked.
 Clients are always sending emails, sometimes even multiple within a day to you, and you’ll need to make sure that you have some sort of mail app to stay on top of it all.